 Though it was used formerly to treat diarrhea and dysentery, its present use is exclusively external in the cases of:

-- Skin and mucosa afflictions: Skin irritations, as well as callus, chilblains, burns, infected wounds, and hemorrhoids, are healed when houseleek is applied, whether as poultices, compresses, baths, or washings.
-This is due to its anti-inflammatory and wound and bruise healing properties.
+- Skin and mucosa afflictions: Skin irritations, calluses, chilblains, burns, infected wounds, and hemorrhoids are healed when houseleek is applied, whether as poultices, compresses, baths, or washings.
+This is due to its anti-inflammatory and wound and bruise-healing properties.

-- Minor burns: Compresses with houseleek alleviate itching and irritation if burned skin.
+- Minor burns: Compresses with houseleek alleviate itching and irritation of burned skin.
 They are applied by alternating their use with that of sour almond oil.